 Even though science can’t really tell us if dogs truly understand death yet, many of us have individual experiences and spiritual beliefs that influence the way we feel about dogs and their grief.

 What About The Spiritual Side And Individual Experiences?

 I had a Dachshund named Skippy.
-He was 16 years old when he came to live with my family, and he had already had two previous owners that had passed away.
-We got Skippy from his previous owner when she was dying of brain cancer, and Skippy had belonged to her mother before her.
-She told me a story that has influenced my beliefs about dogs and their ability to understand death.
+He was 16 years old when he came to live with my family, and he had already had two previous owners who passed away.
+We got Skippy from his previous owner just before she died of brain cancer, and her mother owned Skippy before her.
+That previous owner told me a story that has influenced my beliefs about dogs and their ability to understand death.

 What do you think?
 Do dogs understand death and mourn at their owners’ graves because of it?
 Are grieving dogs just waiting for their owners to return?
 Let us know in the comments below!